prenansb/movie-explorer/README.md

-# Movie Explorer
+# TMDB Movie Explorer

-A modern movie discovery application built with Next.js, TypeScript, and the TMDB API.
-Features popular movies listing, search functionality with debounce, detailed movie modals, and infinite scroll pagination.
+A modern web application for discovering and exploring movies using The Movie Database (TMDB) API, built with Next.js and TypeScript.

 ## Features

-- 🎬 Browse popular movies
+- 🎬 Browse popular movies with infinite scrolling
-- 🔍 Search movies with debounced input
+- 🔍 Command+K search with debounced input and results in a dialog
+- 🖼️ Detailed movie pages with poster, overview, ratings, and more
-- 📱 Responsive design for all devices
+- 📱 Fully responsive design for mobile and desktop
-- 🖼️ Movie details modal with additional information
-- 📄 Infinite scroll pagination
-- ⚡ Static generation for movie pages (SSG)
+- 🌙 Dark/Light theme support
+- 📊 Frontend observability with Grafana Faro
+- ⚡ Optimized performance with React Query caching and infinite queries
-- 🧪 Comprehensive test coverage
+- 🧪 Unit and integration tests with Vitest
-- 📚 Storybook component documentation
+- 📚 Component stories with Storybook
-- 🎯 Performance optimized

 ## Tech Stack

-- **Framework**: Next.js 15 with App Router
+- **Framework**: Next.js 15 (with App Router and Turbopack support)
-- **Language**: TypeScript
+- **Language**: TypeScript 5
-- **Styling**: Tailwind CSS
+- **Styling**: Tailwind CSS with plugins for animations and sorting
-- **API**: The Movie Database (TMDB) API
+- **UI Components**: Shadcn/ui
+- **Data Fetching**: @tanstack/react-query
-- **Testing**: Vitest + React Testing Library
+- **Testing**: Vitest, React Testing Library
-- **Documentation**: Storybook
+- **Documentation**: Storybook with addons for accessibility and docs
-- **Icons**: Lucide React
+- **Linting/Formatting**: ESLint, Prettier with plugins
+- **Observability**: Grafana Faro with OpenTelemetry
+- **Other**: Next Themes, Intersection Observer, UUID

 ## Getting Started

 ### Prerequisites

 - Node.js 18+
-- npm or yarn
+- pnpm (recommended), npm, or yarn
-- TMDB API key (already configured)
+- TMDB API key (set as NEXT_PUBLIC_TMDB_API_KEY in .env.local)

 ### Installation